LangTrans/LangTrans/docs/index.rst

 | **regex** - Place where regular expression to extract particular block of code including tokens.
 | 			Regular expression for tokens must be inside brackets.
 | **tokens** - Name of tokens you wanted to extract
+| **global** - if it is False it works only after calling it otherwise it works normally.
 | **token1** - You can modify tokens you extracted
 | 		 	*eachline* - You can additional content for eachline
 | 		 				<line> represents orginal content in eachline